 Avoid too full or fluffy skirts as they can make you bottom-heavy and create unbalance to your rectangle body shape.

 Tip: Tuck in your shirt or top to create shape.
-If you're short waisted or a Petite, I suggest wearing a top that is similar in color as the skirt to avoid breaking up your torso.
-However, interest at the shoulders and shoulder pads can help raise your upper body.
+If you’re short waisted or a Petite, I suggest wearing a top that is similar in color as the skirt to avoid breaking up your torso.
+However, interest in the shoulders and shoulder pads can help raise your upper body.

 These will help add more curves on top and make your waistline look thinner.
 You’re lucky because you’ll be able to pull off a tremendous variety of top styles, especially the ones with lots of interest and details!